8 Must-Know Answers Before Buying A Greenhouse Tubular Heater (Nov 2024 update)

 Fan heaters

-Fan heaters are called hot air heaters as well.
+Fan heaters are also called hot air heaters as well.
 As the name suggests, this type of heater uses a fan to blow hot air into any environment.
 The heater has a coil that gets heated, generating hot air that the fan blows into the room for ample heating.

 Hydro heaters